lando/lando/blog/posts/2020-02-14-announcing-lando-alliance.md

 In the aftermath of our failure to find a business model for Kalabox 2 we realized that _if_ there actually was a business model to find it definitely required a tool that could scale to more users, was less costly to develop and maintain and that also had the funding to scale up until a business model was RFO.
 (Real.
 Fucking.
 Obvious)

 We resolved to continue the quest by first attacking the scale and cost problems.
 Done.
-Enter Lando, with _ten_ times the users of Kalabox 2 at _one half_ the development and maintainence cost.
+Enter Lando, with _ten_ times the users of Kalabox 2 at _one half_ the development and maintenance cost.
 It's the Model 3 to our Model S. More on that [here](/2017/10/23/journey-lando/) if you're interested.

 We further resolved to kick the can on the "business model" part of the equation until we reached 10,000 active monthly users mostly because, on some level, I don't think we _actually ever expected_ to get there...

 Fast forward to six months ago and I'm at a bar, where all great ideas happen, looking over a cheap and neat double whiskey at my business partner Alec who utters: _ok, so, yeah, we got to 10,000 users, um, sort of fast, without, uh, basically any marketing_.

-We spend the next few hours rehasing _all the old conversations_ we had years earlier when trying to build a business around Kalabox 2.
+We spend the next few hours rehashing _all the old conversations_ we had years earlier when trying to build a business around Kalabox 2.
 How do we monetize?
 Do we try to raise money?
 What's the go to market strategy?
-Perhaps, most importantly, _how can we sustain the continued development and maintainence costs of this project as we continue to grow?_
+Perhaps, most importantly, _how can we sustain the continued development and maintenance costs of this project as we continue to grow?_

 We quickly realize that we've been this way before and while now better equipped the terrain looks _pretty much the same_.
 Sadness. ;( Another drink. :beer: Frustration. :angry: More drinks. :beers: Then...